yandex-research/switti/README.md

 <p>
 We present Switti, a scale-wise transformer for fast text-to-image generation that outperforms existing T2I AR models and competes with state-of-the-art T2I diffusion models while being faster than distilled diffusion models.

-This repo contains code required to reproduce training of our models (Switti and Switti (AR)) and a notebook with an inference example.
+This repo contains training code for our models (Switti and Switti (AR)) and a notebook with an inference example.

 # Setup